What is an HO-5 insurance policy?

 HO-3 policies are the most popular in the home insurance market.
 They provide open-peril coverage for your home’s structure and cover 16 named perils for your personal belongings.
 On the other hand, HO-5 policies provide open-peril protection for your home and its contents.

 HO-5 policies exclude many of the same perils and types of damages that HO-3 policies do.
-Both policies exclude damages caused by earthquake and fire and won’t cover your automobile, even if it’s destroyed in the same disaster.
-However, some HO-5 policies include special benefits that most HO-3 policies only offer as optional coverages, like personal property replacement cost coverage.
+Both policies exclude damages caused by earthquake and won’t cover your automobile, even if it’s destroyed in the same disaster.
+However, HO-5 policies include special benefits that most HO-3 policies only offer as optional coverages, like personal property replacement cost coverage.